f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-2.rst

         Total Time:     75.21s
         Server Time:    70.17s

 There is a reduction in server-side packet count due to 1477 fewer TCP and TLS handshakes.
 The packet count is also reduced from the TCP Window staying large during the re-used connections.
-For this test, the server-side connections were open for around 70s eliminating most of the TCP ramp up delays from individual server-sde connections as shown below.
-3MB buffers are not needed for the small 256KB files being transferred but the profile was used for the test for configuration simplicity.
+For this test, the server-side connections were open for around 70s eliminating most of the TCP ramp up delays from individual server-sde connections.
+Contrast that with the server-side connection durations and ramp up shown without OneConnect below.
+The 3MB buffers are not needed for the small 256KB files being transferred but the **tcp_3mb** TCP Profile from earlier tasks was left in place for configuration simplicity.

 .. image:: ../images/tcp_oc_ws.png
     :width: 950px